Visual Studio Release Rhythm

-- Minor Updates ship roughly every six weeks.
-These updates may include new features, bug fixes, and changes needed to reflect platform changes (e.g. changes in Windows).
-You will be able to tell which minor update you are running by opening the Help, About and reading the second digit of the version number, for example 15.9 or 16.2.
+- Minor Updates ship roughly every two to three months to the Release Channel, after being available in the Preview Channel.
+These updates may include new features, bug fixes, and changes to adapt to platform changes (for example, changes in Windows, Azure, Android, or iOS).
+You can determine which minor update you are running by opening Help > About and reading the second part of the version number, for example 16.1 or 16.2.

-- Servicing Updates are very targeted releases that typically contain bug fixes and ship more quickly.
-These servicing updates can ship often (e.g. weekly).
-You're able to tell which servicing update you're running by opening Help, About and reading the third string in the version, for example 15.9.x, 16.1.y.
+- Servicing Updates are releases of targeted fixes for critical issues.
+You're can determine which servicing update you're running by opening Help > About and reading the third part of the version number, for example 16.0.10, 16.1.3.

-Both minor and servicing updates are supported and ready to be used in production environments.
-Particularly noteworthy updates are announced through the Visual Studio blog, and minor updates are accompanied by release notes.
-Visual Studio notifies you that a new update is available by raising the notification flag in the title bar of the IDE.
+Both minor and servicing updates to the Release Channel are ready to be used in production environments.
+Noteworthy updates will be announced through the Visual Studio blog.
+All minor updates are accompanied by release notes.
+Visual Studio alerts you that a new update is available by the notification icon in the bottom right corner of the IDE.

-The ability to preview features is not new in Visual Studio.
-What is new, however, is the ability to install a preview release next to, and independently of, a regular release ("side by side").
-Now with Visual Studio, releases and previews are explicitly designed to exist simultaneously on a machine without causing adverse impact to either installation.
-All features or experiences that are coming online in the next minor update always ship first in a preview release.
-Previews are meant to be used by those who are enthusiastic about trying out new bits and getting an early peek at upcoming functionality.
-Even though previews are not intended for use in production, they will be at a sufficient quality level for you to generally use and provide feedback that we can act upon before the functionality is released more broadly.
-There are multiple previews leading up to the next minor update, and they don't necessarily adhere to any preset schedule.
+Previews are meant for those who are eager to try out new Visual Studio features.
+All features or experiences that are coming online in the next minor update always ship first in a release to the Preview Channel.
+Even though previews are not intended for use in production, they will be at a sufficient quality level for you to generally use and provide feedback.
+There are usually multiple previews leading up to the next minor update, and they don't necessarily adhere to any preset schedule.

-Like regular releases, most people become aware of updates to the preview releases through a notification flag in the IDE.
-The corresponding documentation will provide information about the changes to help you make an informed decision about the contents of the update and when to install it.
-Lastly, we will update all the relevant feedback items on the Developer Community portal to close the loop with you about when and where an issue was fixed.
+You will receive notification that updates to the Preview and Release channels are available through the notification icon in the IDE and through posts to the Visual Studio blog.
+The Release Channel release notes and Preview Channel release notes will document the features and fixes available in that release to help you make an informed decision about when to install it.
+Lastly, we will update all the relevant feedback items on the Developer Community portal to let you know in which version an issue was fixed.